engeji/parse_pf2/source/spells.rst

 Telekinetic Maneuver (evo): Disarm, Shove, or Trip a creature telekinetically.

-Touch of Idiocy (enc): Dull a target’s mind with a touch.
+Touch of Idiocy (enc): Dull a target's mind with a touch.

 Undetectable Alignment U (abj): Make a creature or object appear neutral to alignment detection.